Tips To Beat Joint And Muscle Pain

 This mineral is a powerful muscle relaxer, which reduces painful muscle spasms, cramps and fibromyalgia.
 It is very useful in treating any painful muscular condition.
 Magnesium supplements can greatly reduce the frequency and severity of migraine headaches and must be taken every day to prevent headaches.
 Doses of elemental magnesium required vary from 200 to 400mg daily.
 I find the powder form of magnesium, such as Magnesium Ultra Potent Powder, more effective and quicker to act than tablets of magnesium.
 Powders, such as Magnesium Ultra Potent, are available which contain magnesium and the amino acid taurine and this augments the muscle relaxing effect.

 We live in an age where effective analgesic drugs are available but many of these drugs slow us down, and change our mood, make us feel nauseated or hung over.
 We can become addicted to pain killers or even alcohol, which is often an effective pain reliever albeit a temporary one!

 The tissues of the body, which are the source of pain, can often be healed from inflammation and then repair can start to take place.
 A holistic approach can bring a lasting solution.

 Need more help ?
-See our free e book on Natural Pain relief or call Dr Sandra Cabot’s Health Advisory Service and speak to a naturopath – in the USA call 1 623 334 3232.
+See our free e book on Natural Pain relief or call Dr Sandra Cabot’s Health Advisory Service and speak to my naturopath in the USA, Christine, on 623 334 3232.